MitchellHarrison/markov-redistricting/README.md

 - Population: County population based on 2022 estimates
 - #Democrats: Number of Democrats in the county as of 2023 estimates
 - #Republicans: Number of Republicans in the county as of 2023 estimates

+### generate_data.py

+This Python file contains helper functions that reads from county.csv and data_by_county.csv to return an undirected graph representing Colorado.
+Each node has attributes for name, population, and PVI.
+Edges are added based on contiguity of counties.

 ## scrape/ folder